developer-kumamoto/if-menu/readme.txt

 == Screenshots ==

-1. Enable conditional statements for Menu Items
+1. Enable visibility rules for Menu Items

 == Changelog ==

+= 0.7 =
+*Release Date - 7 August 2017*

+* Improvement - Change labels & texts for easier use
+* Improvement - Better compatibility with translation plugins
+* Fix - Detection for conflict with other plugins

 = 0.6 =
 *Release Date - 27 August 2016*